Best Practices for Photo Documentation (and Boosting Visibility)

 3. Photo storage and sharing

 The best way to store your photos and video is online in one central location.
-Cloud storage apps house all your photos and videos in a single, secure place any permissioned member of the team can access, making it easy to locate and share information.
+Construction document management software with cloud storage house all your photos and videos in a single, secure place any permissioned member of the team can access, making it easy to locate and share information.

 Here's how the cloud storage process works: